twbs/bootstrap/docs/4.0/getting-started/theming.md

 Customize Bootstrap 4 with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
 Override a variable's value and recompile with `npm run test` as needed.

-You can find and customize these variables for key global options in our `_variables.scss` file.
+You can find and customize these variables for key global options in Bootstrap's `scss/_variables.scss` file.

 | Variable                    | Values                             | Description                                                                            |
 | --------------------------- | ---------------------------------- | -------------------------------------------------------------------------------------- |